 - email if you intend to have the server send email (off by default)

-- messaging if your Qpid server is on a different host or if you want to use SSL
+- messaging if your Qpid server for communication between Pulp components is on a different host or if you want to use SSL

 - security to provide your own SSL CA certificates, which is a good idea if you intend to use Pulp in production

-- server if you want to change the server’s URL components or default credentials
+- server if you want to change the server’s URL components, hostname, or default credentials

 $ sudo service httpd start $ sudo chkconfig httpd on